 Environmental Review.
 Under State law, some types of new development require environmental review.
 The California Environmental Quality Act (CEQA) requires that certain development actions be reviewed for potential adverse effects on the environment.
 However many projects that require Planning permits – such as, but not limited to small residential and commercial projects, small additions and remodels, and property maintenance and repairs -- are exempt from environmental review.
 Check with City planning staff to make sure.
 If your project requires environmental review, you will be notified by staff.
 Staff will review your application and plans to determine: 1) That the project will not have a significant impact on the environment; or 2) That the project could have a significant impact on the environment but that certain mitigation measures have been incorporated into the project to preclude the impacts; or 3) That the project could have a significant effect on the environment and an Environmental Impact Report (EIR) must be prepared.
 Environmental review typically occurs concurrently with the processing of your planning application.
 If an EIR is necessary, action on the application will take considerably longer to allow preparation of the EIR.

 Public Review.
 Most planning decisions involve some level of public notice and review.
-For small development projects and simpler applications – such as Site Development Permit applications – the City has established a 20-day public comment period before the City takes final action.
+For certain residentail projects and cell tower applications – such as Site Development Permit applications for large accessory structures – the City has established a 20-day public comment period before the City takes final action.
 Public comments are then reviewed as part of the planning process.
-Projects that normally require only Planning Director approval may be scheduled for a public hearing if significant public comments or concerns are received.
-Otherwise, the Planning Director may take action on smaller, simpler planning applications without a public hearing.
+Projects that normally require only Planning Director approval will be scheduled for a public hearing if requested by a citizen and a hearing may be scheduled upon receiving significant public comments or concerns.
+Otherwise, the Planning Director may take action on such planning applications without a public hearing.
 For most new development projects, staff schedules a public hearing before the Planning Commission, and in some cases the City Council.
 The project’s hearing will occur during a regularly scheduled meeting of the Commission or Council.
 No later than 10 days before a scheduled hearing, a notice announcing the hearing is published in a local newspaper.
-Notices are also mailed to property owners within 300 feet of the project’s site boundaries.
+Notices are also mailed to property owners within 1,000 feet of the project’s site boundaries.

 At the noticed public hearing, your project will be presented and discussed.
 It is strongly recommended that you or your representative (architect, engineer, contractor, etc.) be present at the hearing to explain the proposed project and answer any questions.
 Any other concerned persons (such as neighbors of the proposed project) will also be permitted to address the hearing body with questions, comments, or concerns.